Eugene, Oregon: Public safety

 The Eugene Police Department is the city's law enforcement and public safety agency.
 The Lane County Sheriff's Office also has its headquarters in Eugene.

 The University of Oregon is served by the University of Oregon Police Department, and Eugene Police Department also has a police station in the West University District near campus.
 Lane Community College is served by the Lane Community College Public Safety Department.
 The Oregon State Police have a presence in the rural areas and highways around the Eugene metro area.
 The LTD downtown station, and the EmX lines are patrolled by LTD Transit Officers.
 Since 1989 the mental health crisis intervention non-governmental agency CAHOOTS has responded to Eugene's mental health 911 calls.

 Eugene-Springfield Fire Department is the agency responsible for emergency medical services, fire suppression, HAZMAT operations and water/Confined spaces rescues in the combined Eugene-Springfield metropolitan area.

 Eugene used to have an ordinance which prohibited car horn usage for non-driving purposes.
 After several residents were cited for this offense during the anti-Gulf War demonstrations in January 1991, the city was taken to court and in 1992 the Oregon Court of Appeals overturned the ordinance, finding it unconstitutionally vague.
 Eugene City Hall was abandoned in 2012 for reasons of structural integrity, energy efficiency, and obsolete size.
-Various offices of city government became tenants in eight other buildings.
+The building was subsequently dismantled in 2014-15.
+A building previously owned by the Eugene Water and Electric Board (EWEB) was purchased and moved into by the city in 2024, with the grand opening of the new Eugene City Hall taking place on July 18, 2024.

+The City of Eugene and Eugene Police Department signed a contract with surveillance camera company Flock Safety in 2024, with camera installation beginning in May 2025.
+The deployment drew criticism from the American Civil Liberties Union (ACLU) and community members, leading to the formation of Eyes Off Eugene, a local activist group dedicated to researching the cameras and their vulnerabilities.
+The group presented their findings at Eugene city council meetings, eventually leading to the city cancelling their contract with Flock Safety in December 2025.